 in Croatia.
 The plants are mostly Plavac Mali and Postup as on

-Peljesac and Komarna wine is available from Rizman, Saints Hill,
+Peljesac and Komarna wine is available from Rizman, Terra Madren,

-Poljepromet and Volarevic.
-Three other producers will soon follow.
+Saints Hill, Deak and Volarevic.
+Other producers will soon follow.

 There are so far (2018) two wineries open where you can sample and buy